 Odor present when sweating is pretty normal when it comes from the underarms because the sweat is produced from a different set of glands, the apocrine glands, that have a little bit of sebum or the body’s natural oils mixed with the sweat.
 This type of sweat attracts bacteria, that feeds on it and produces the foul odor.

-You only need to know if you smell bad after you sweat.
+You only need to know if you smell bad after you go to the gym or so anything that makes you sweat.
 If you do notice a foul odor, then it is necessary to buy deodorants.
 If not, then you don’t really have to go out of your way to get one.

 Types of deodorants

 Most people think that deodorants are limited to sticks or roll-ons when in fact there are more than those types found in the market.
 Let me briefly describe each:

 Roll-on types are one of the most common deodorants you’ll see in stores.
 These deodorants come in plastic or glass bottles with a top that has a plastic ball that rotates and evenly distributes the product on your skin.

 I like roll-ons because they are my go-to for quick and even applications of deodorant.
 The only downside to roll-ons is that when dropped the ball holder may loosen and the liquid can seep out from the sides.

 2. Stick Deodorants

 Stick deodorants are the second most common deodorants I see in the market.
 These deodorants come in invisible solids or soft solids, the former being my favorite.

 Invisible solid looks like a white cream stick but when slathered on your skin won’t show any signs of it being there (thus being “invisible”), it’s the same with soft solids but how you apply it is different because as the product is pushed out, it is soft enough to go through the holes in the cover and is swiped two or three times on your underarm.